helm/helm/docs/design/chart_format.md

 An optional `hooks/` directory may be present. **This is reserved for future use.** A deployment engine may specify lifecycle hooks, such as `pre-install`, `pre-render`, `post-install` and `post-render`.
 Lifecycle hooks provide an opportunity for a chart author to run additional steps in the processing pipeline.
 Implementations of these hooks are stored here. _No other files may be stored in this directory._

 ### Directory Layout
 A chart is laid out as follows.
-The top level directory (represented by the placeholder ROOT) must be the name of the chart.
+The top level directory (represented by the placeholder ROOT) must be the name of the chart (verified by linter).
 For example, if the chart is named `nginx`, the ROOT directory must be named `nginx/`.

 ```
 ROOT/